aziis98/website-2023/src/pages/articles/gtk-select2d-widget.md

         return None, False
 ```

-At this point I know more precisely what I wanted so by hand I changed it to
+At this point I knew more precisely what I wanted so I changed it by hand to

 ```python
 def get_closest_point(self, x, y):